 “VAI, VAI, VAI!”
-The center of the hull passed over the front rolo and the jangada took off like a loose cannon hurtling forward.
+The center of the hull passed over the front rolo and the jangada took off on its own, a loose cannon hurtling forward.
 The flat bow then smacked the sand with a squeaking crunch and ground to a halt.

 “Medonha!”
-João hopped up and swatted the air with his fists.
+João jumped up and swatted the air with his fists.
 “The first one is always a son of a bitch.”

 All that effort had advanced the jangada about fourteen feet.
 Like an unbalanced seesaw the hull now sat on one rolo, nose down and stern in the air.
-The free back rolo was kicked to the bow and we gathered there to lift up, “VAI!” and place it under.
+The free back rolo was kicked forward and we gathered at the bow to lift, “VAI!” and position it under.
 The tracks were also brought forward and set on the sand as they were before.
 And we returned to the transom to repeat the process.
 VAI, VAI, VAI! — in this cumbersome manner we worked the heavy jangada down the beach to the water’s edge.

-Time to load the ice.
-With a wolf whistle from Ze, the Toyota Bandeirante slowly backed down to our transom.
-Two teenage boys stood in the truck’s bed, holding ice hooks, ready to pass the bars to Ze and João, now standing on the deck.
-Mamede had gone up to the market to get some fish, leaving his crew to perform this task.
+We could now load the ice.
+With a wolf whistle from Ze, the ice monger slowly backed his truck down to our transom.
+Two skinny teenage boys stood in the bed with their ice hooks, ready to pass the bars to Ze and João, now standing on the jangada’s deck.
+Mamede had gone to the little market up the beach to get some fish, leaving his crew to perform this task.

-The bars of ice were packed like long sugar cubes in the bed.
-A thick blanket covered them.
-Peeling back the blanket, the young ice mongers jabbed their hooks into the nearest bar and hauled it over the tailgate into the bare hands of the jangadeiros, who swung it forward and carefully placed it into the Isopor.
+The three foot bars of ice were packed in the truck bed like long sugar cubes.
+Peeling back a thick blanket that covered them, the boys jabbed their hooks into the nearest bar and hauled it over the tailgate, into the bare hands of the jangadeiros, who carefully swung it forward and placed it into the jangada’s Isopor.
 Nine bars were shifted like this in rapid succession, with much blowing on and rubbing and shaking of fists.